n-wbrown/bio230_final_project/README.md

 # BIO230 Final Project

+Final project submission for UC Merced's Computation and Modeling for Interdisciplinary Biophysical Sciences, Biomaterials and Biotechnology (PHYS 230, Spring 2025)

 This project attempts to reconstruct chemical reaction networks from time-series recording of the reactant quantities.
 The project includes tools to generate and simulate networks for testing.